 Different parts of the Dominican Republic have their typical regional sweets and desserts, perhaps the most famous being Bani, in the south west of the country.
 Santo Domingo’s colonial zone is home to several specialist sweet shops selling a wide range of these Dominican sweetmeats.

 All these wonderful sweets and desserts are distinctively, deliciously Dominican.
 It is strange though, that coffee and cocoa, the most important Dominican crops along with sugar, do not appear as ingredients in Dominican dessert recipes.
 Or is Dominican coffee, served sweeter than sweet, a dessert in itself when downed after a meal?

-The original recipe upon which ours is based was submitted by Adriana, one of our readers.
+The original recipe upon which ours is based was given to us by Adriana, one of our readers.

 - 1 cup of sugar

 - ⅓ cup of water

 - 3 large eggs (or 4 medium)